JeremyRand/namecoin.org/_posts/2018-09-29-electrum-nmc-name-script-deserialization-round-2.md

 ![A screenshot of the Electrum-NMC Manage Names tab.]({{site.baseurl}}images/screenshots/electrum-nmc/2018-10-01-Manage-Names-Tab.png)

-This work was funded by Cyphrs.
+This work was funded by Cyphrs and NLnet Foundation's Internet Hardening Fund.